Chart Color Schemes

 The level of cultural diversity witnessed in Woodville South was found to be above average when compared nationally for a number of language and cultural background related metrics

-Woodville South's population was found to be more culturally diverse than most local markets, with 24.7% born overseas and 26.8% speaking a language other than English at home.
-Christianity was the predominant religion in Woodville South, comprising 54.1% of its population.
-However, the category 'Other' was overrepresented compared to Greater Adelaide, making up 2.5% versus 1.8%.
+Woodville South had a higher cultural diversity than most local areas, with 24.7% of its residents born overseas and 26.8% speaking a language other than English at home.
+Christianity was the predominant religion in Woodville South, accounting for 54.1% of the population.
+However, the group classified as 'Other' had a higher representation in Woodville South at 2.5%, compared to Greater Adelaide's average of 1.8%.

 Frequently Asked Questions - Diversity